FanmeiWang/FairRoute-Multilingual-Benefit-Triage-Explanation-Assistant/README.md

 - `config/priority_rules.yaml` – ticket-priority weights and thresholds.

 The architecture is intentionally **modular**: new services, rules, languages and personas can be added by editing configuration files rather than rewriting core logic.

+In this MVP, all data under `data/` and `config/` is a small, hand‑curated demo subset and paraphrased summaries of public Canada.ca descriptions for EI and CCB.
+These files are **schema‑compatible with** open datasets such as the GC Service Inventory and GC InfoBase, but are not full or live copies of those datasets.
+They are intended to illustrate how a production team could plug real open data into the same pattern.

 ---